 Thousand Pillar Temple:

-Thousand Pillar temple is in Warangal district of Telangana.
-The architecture of the temple illustrates the Kakatiyan culture of the 12th century.
-The temple is in exactly located in Warangal – Hanumkonda highway.
-It is 150 kilometers away from the Hyderabad city.
-It was built in the year 1163 AD by King Rudra Devi.
+Thousand Pillar temple is in the Warangal district of Telangana.
+The architecture of the Temple illustrates the Kakatiyan culture of the 12th century.
+The Temple is precisely located on Warangal – Hanumkonda highway.
+It is 150 kilometres away from Hyderabad city.
+The Temple was built in the year 1163 AD by King Rudra Devi.
 Thousand Pillar Temple timings are from 5 AM to 9 PM.

 The significance of the Temple:

-It takes 3 hrs from Hyderabad to reach Thousand pillar temple in Warangal. the capital of Andhra Pradesh in 11th and 12th century.
-It was a beautiful city with scintillating lakes, spectacular wildlife and beautiful temples.
-Kakatiyas ruler it for more than 200 years, the architecture was beautifully carve by them.
+It takes 3 hrs from Hyderabad to reach the Temple in Warangal, the capital of Andhra Pradesh, in the 11th and 12th centuries.
+It is a city with scintillating lakes, spectacular wildlife and beautiful temples.
+Kakatiyas ruled it for more than 200 years, and the architecture was excellent.

-Thousand pillar temple became the most popular temple that was build by king Rudra Dev in 1163 AD.
-All the pillar are beautifully carving with represents the Chalukyan architecture.
-The thousand pillar is dedicat to three lords Shiva, Vishnu and Surya.
-The huge statue of Nandi is place at the entrance.
-Beautifully carving rock elephants are place at the entrance on either side of the temple.
+The Temple became the most famous Temple built by king Rudra Dev in 1163 AD.
+All the pillars are beautifully carved with represents Chalukyan architecture.
+Thousand Pillars are dedicated to three lords Shiva, Vishnu and Surya.
+The massive statue of Nandi was placed at the entrance.
+Beautifully carved rock elephants are placed at the door on either side of the Temple.

 Thousand pillar temple is a great example representing Kakatiyan architecture.
-Splendidly carved pillars, amazing icons, rock-cut elephants and perforated screens all together are worth watching.
-October to March is the best time to visit the thousand pillar temple.
+Splendidly carved pillars, unique icons, rock-cut elephants and perforated screens all together are worth watching.
+October to March is the best time to visit the Temple.

 Other places to visit – Warangal:

-Bhadra Kali temple is on a hilltop that is famous for its stone image of Goddess Kali.
-It is between the Warangal and Hanamkonda.
+Bhadra Kali temple is on a hilltop famous for its stone image of Goddess Kali.
+It is in between the Warangal and Hanamkonda.

-The famous Jain temple dedicated to Mahaveer is located here in Kolanupaka.
-It was build 2,000 years ago with beautiful images of Thirthankaras.
-The fifth tallest image of Mahaveer is complete with Jade.
-It is 80 km away from the Hyderabad.
+The famous Jain Temple dedicated to Mahaveer in the Kolanupaka was built 2,000 years ago with beautiful images of Tirthankaras.
+The fifth tallest image of Mahaveer is with complete Jade.
+It is 80 km from Hyderabad.
 Kolanupaka was the second capital of Kalyani Chalukyas during the 11th century.

-Sri Veeranarayana Temple is build around 1104 AD represents the Chalukyan style.
+Sri Veeranarayana Temple, built around 1104 AD, represents the Chalukyan style.

-Lake Pakhal was building in 1213 AD by King Ganapathidev, It was build by Channelizing River Krishna’s small tributary.
-It is 30 sq-km wide that is 50 km away from Warangal.
+King Ganapathidev built Lake Pakhal in 1213 AD, channelizing River Krishna’s small tributary made the lake.
+It is 30 sq-km wide and is 50 km away from Warangal.

 How to Reach: